-Periodic And Aperiodic Tiling
+Periodic and Aperiodic Tiling

-Basically, periodic tiling is what you will most commonly see in any sort of construction.
+Basically, periodic tiling is what you most commonly see in any sort of construction.
 Oftentimes, square tiles are set in a simple grid pattern.
 More complex tile shapes, such as triangles or hexagons, may also be used, but they are almost always placed in regular, repeated patterns.